-No — your eyes are not playing tricks on you.
+No, your eyes aren’t playing tricks on you.
 You can see that, with the exception of Flywheel’s entry-level Tiny plan, the prices and resources are perfectly identical with each host.
-Since the acquisition, WP Engine has 100% standardized these prices.
+Since the acquisition, WP Engine have 100% standardized these prices.

 Flywheel’s Tiny plan is a great option for a low-traffic site, but its 5,000 visit limit will exclude a lot of sites.
-After that, you’ll pay exactly the same whether you go with WP Engine or Flywheel…at least at first glance.
-There are some smaller pricing differences that might not be immediately apparent, though!
+After that, you’ll pay exactly the same whether you go with WP Engine or Flywheel… at least at first glance.
+There are some smaller pricing differences that may not be immediately apparent, though!

-Currently, Flywheel charge just $1 per 1,000 visitors over your plan limit.
-On the other hand, WP Engine charge $2 per 1,000 visitors over your plan limit, which is a huge difference (especially if you go viral and exceed your limits by a lot).
+Currently, Flywheel charge just $1 per thousand visitors over your plan limit.
+On the other hand, WP Engine charge $2 per thousand visitors over your plan limit, which is a huge difference (especially if you go viral and exceed your limits by a lot).

 For example, let’s say you’re on the Starter/StartUp plan and you get 45,000 visits in a month.
-That plan’s limit is 25,000 visitors, so you would be charged an overage fee for the other 20,000 visits.
+That plan’s limit is 25,000 visitors, so you’d be charged an overage fee for the other 20,000 visits.
 With Flywheel, you’d pay just $20, while you’d pay $40 at WP Engine.

-Basically, there are zero situations in which WP Engine are cheaper than Flywheel, but there might be situations in which Flywheel are cheaper than WP Engine.
+Basically, there are zero situations in which WP Engine are cheaper than Flywheel, but there may be situations in which Flywheel are cheaper than WP Engine.
 Those situations are as follows: